snaxgameengine/PhysXForSnaX/README.md

   Note that this plugin was built using __PhysX 4.1.1__.
 - With PhysX SDK in place, you can generate the PhysXForSnaX Visual Studio projects using __CMake >= 3.15__.
   I recommend doing an out-of-source build.
 If using CMake GUI:
+  - __Build a separate project for Debug and Release.
+Set CMAKE_BUILD_TYPE and CMAKE_CONFIGURATION_TYPES to eighter Debug or Release.
+See comment below!__
   - Select the __Visual Studio 15 (2017) or 16 (2019)__ generator.
 VS2015 is NOT supported.
   - Select x64 as the target platform.
   - Select "Specify toolchain file for cross-compiling" if using VCPKG.